 Lochia in the Postpartum Period

-The blood in the lochia comes mainly from the large raw area left in the uterine wall after the placenta detaches from it.
+The blood in the lochia comes mainly from the large raw area left on the inner uterine wall after the placenta detaches from it.
 While bleeding from this area is controlled by contraction of the uterine muscles immediately after delivery, it takes about 2 weeks for this area to heal.

 The lochia is sterile for the first 2-3 days but then becomes colonised by bacteria giving off a typical lochial smell which is normal and should not be confused with the bad odor from lochia in postpartum infection.